Prithwis-2023/NASABot/README.md

 # NASABot
+#### *Empowering Open Science together with NASABot.*

+Hey there!
+Welcome to NASABot.
+NASABot is a user-friendly web application that allows you to access data directly from NASA archives.
+Here, you can effortlessly explore various types of data, knowledge and information with just a few clicks.
+NASABot provides access to data such as displaying the Mars Rover Photos and text-based information from the NASA Media Library.

+Check it out at NASABot!

+## Problem Statement - What are the issues?

 Our problem: The issue with our NASA data is that often it can be challenging to access for many coupled with mountains of data that can be time consuming to comb through.

-## Problem Statement - What are the issues?

 According to NASA’s Earth Science Data Systems (ESDS) Program, the term “Open Science” is defined as a collaborative culture enabled by technology that empowers the open sharing of data, information, and knowledge within the scientific community and the wider public to accelerate scientific research and understanding.
 A system based on open science aims to make the scientific process as open as possible by making all elements of a claimed discovery readily accessible, which enables results to be repeated and validated.